 Over a two-year period through September, 2017, Yuta Misaki, the 29-year-old representative director of Media Hearts, evaded 140 million yen in corporate taxes and 40 million yen in consumption taxes.

-According to the office, Misaki evaded the taxes by falsely earmarking funds sent to an account in the name of Media Hearts officer Go Kato, 34, as non-existent advertising expenses.
+According to the office, Misaki evaded the taxes by falsely earmarking funds sent to an account in the name of Go Kato, a 34-year-old executive at another firm, as non-existent advertising expenses.

 “I did not evade paying taxes,” Misaki was quoted by the Mainichi Shimbun (Feb.
 12).